afeld/python-public-policy/syllabus.md

 ### Generative AI

+{% if id == "columbia" -%}

 For this course, generative AI tools like ChatGPT, Copilot, Gemini, etc. are treated the same as other sources.
 For any code that's copied, reference the use of the tool and link to the discussion (where supported).

+{% else -%}

+This course is taking part in [NYU’s Private Generative AI Service Pilot](https://www.nyu.edu/life/information-technology/artificial-intelligence-at-nyu/private-ai-generative-pilot.html).
+Specifically, we will be using [the AI "magic" (command)](https://sites.google.com/nyu.edu/rit-genai/use-build/rit-jupyterhub#h.r3bhgpidqt5o).

+***For the homeworks and Final Project:***

+You are welcome to use the AI magic and can ask it any questions you like without penalty, but **all use of it must remain the notebook you turn in.
+All other use of generative AI (through [chatgpt.com](https://chatgpt.com/), GitHub Copilot, etc.) is prohibited.**

+{% endif -%}

-These tools can be incredibly useful, but the code they provide is often incomplete or wrong.
+Generative AI tools can be incredibly useful, but the code they provide is often incomplete or wrong.
 Knowing enough about code to critically interpret their results can turn them from a crutch to a superpower.

 {% if id == "columbia" -%}